↑

 This gives you the time to take a rest when needed, stop and enjoy lunch at a beautiful vista, and not be stressed about making your daily mile quota.

 Keeping it short also means not making your first backpacking trip a multi-night hike.
 Unless you’re going with experienced hikers who know what they’re doing, it’s best to stick with just an overnight trip at first.
-There will be plenty of time later for conquering the rest of the Continental Divide Trail.
+There’ll be plenty of time later for conquering the rest of the Continental Divide Trail.

 2. Keep it simple

-Don’t go overboard on your first trip.
-Stick to simple gear, simple meals, and simple trails.
 Sticking with a modest amount of gear will cut down on how much you’re carrying.
 Sticking with simple meals will make cooking dinner a lot less frustrating after a long day on the trails.
 And non-technical trails will be a lot less stressful and more enjoyable.

 3. Don’t go alone

 Having a buddy along is about more than just not being alone in the woods at night.
 You have someone to talk to, someone to share the journey with, and someone to help you set up the tent.
-If your friend has been backpacking before, that’s even better.

 4. Make notes